jrc03c/vickforsenate/_posts/2020-10-08-waco-and-the-minimum-wage.md

 **So the road to increasing the minimum wage in Waco and McLennan County runs through the Senate, and that is why I am running to be your Texas State Senator for this district.** I pledge that in the Senate I will introduce legislation to return local control to our elected officials – officials that know our circumstances.

 They know the cost-of-living here.
-They know what the property rates should be here.
+They know what the property tax rates should be here.
 They know what franchise fees cable and telephone companies should pay for use of our city poles and infrastructure here.
 And they know how to balance the local citizens business and labor needs so we can eliminate the “working poor” and incentivize our labor force to develop more and better skills and raise the economy for ALL the citizens.

 Robert

 *Photo Credits include:
-Ryan Quintal @ Unsplash.com
-The Great State of Texas*
+Ryan Quintal @ Unsplash.com and The Great State of Texas*